giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 ---
 ## 4. Structural analysis

-The file `cantilever_beam_pole.py` performs a static check of the pole at a set of selected elevations.
+The structural analysis is performed by an external Python application that uses the Continuous Section Field (CSF) as a continuous source of geometric and material information `cantilever_beam_pole.py`.
+The CSF remains independent of the structural analysis itself: it generates the cross-section and its associated properties at any required longitudinal position, while the analysis script coordinates the static calculation and queries the field whenever sectional data are required.

-The calculation is based directly on the Continuous Section Field defined in `degradated_pole.yaml`.
-The script does not create a finite-element beam model and does not calculate displacements.
-Instead, it evaluates the actual cross-section and its material properties at each requested longitudinal position `z`.
+In this example, the script loads the CSF model, performs the elastic static analysis of the cantilever pole, and repeatedly queries the continuous field throughout the calculation.
+The CSF is queried whenever the current geometry, material properties, prestressing state, sectional properties, internal actions, or stress recovery require information at a specific longitudinal position.

 The calculation follows this sequence: